Rammzes94/Requify_V2/Requify_V2/tests/TESTING.md

 3. Specify the expected behavior for each step
 4. Update the total scenario count in `run_all_tests.sh`

+## Multiple Database Environments

+The testing framework supports multiple database environments:

+1. **Main Database** - Production database with real documents
+2. **Test Database** - Used for automated test scenarios
+3. **Validation Database** - Used for quality assurance and benchmark testing

+Each environment maintains isolation to prevent test data from contaminating production data.

 ## Technology Used

 - Python for test scripting
 - Bash for automation
 - LanceDB for database operations
+- NetworkX and Matplotlib for relationship visualization
 - HTML/CSS for reporting